genesis-community/genesis/docs/PIPELINES.md

 - **pipeline.vault.url** - The URL of your Vault installation,
   i.e. `https://vault.example.com`.
 This is **required**.

-- **pipeline.vault.app** - The Application ID, used for Concourse
-  authentication.
-Defaults to `concourse`, which is usually sufficient.

-- **pipeline.vault.user** - The User ID, used for Concourse
+- **pipeline.vault.role** - The AppRole GUID of a given Vault AppRole, used to generate temporary tokens for Vault accessing during deploys.
+This is **required**.

-  authentication.
-Defaults to the name of the pipeline (i.e.
-  **pipeline.name**) which is usually sifficient.
+- **pipeline.vault.secret** - The secret key GUID of a given Vault AppRole, used to authenticate the AppRole to vault.
+This is **required**.

 - **pipeline.vault.verify** - Instruct Concourse to validate the
   Vault TLS certificate (if using `https://` for your Vault).